kbullaughey/dni-synthetic-gradients/README.md

 I only managed to reach an error rate of X% after Y epochs.

 The learning rate above (0.0001) is 3x the rate reported in the paper.
 But decreasing it didn't seem to help.
 It's worth noting that I was able to use a learning rate 10x higher yet (0.001) when conditioning on the labels (cDNI model).
 Such a high learning rate trained poorly for the unconditional model here.
 This probably relates to the very low amount of information in the synthetic gradients when not conditioning on the labels.
-My theory is that unconditional synthetic gradient model is tasked with making both a rough prediction of the class as well as modeling how the activations should be updated given this prediction.
+My theory is that the unconditional synthetic gradient model is tasked with making both a rough prediction of the class as well as modeling how the activations should be updated given this prediction.
 This seems like a lot to expect from the synthetic gradient neural net.

 ### cDNI model